All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Nausea during heavy lifts: Intra-abdominal pressure during squats and deadlifts can exacerbate nausea, especially in the first weeks.
 Train legs 2 to 3 days after injection day to minimize this.

 • Reduced glycogen feel: Lower carb intake from reduced appetite means less water retention in muscles.
-You will look "flatter" in the gym.
+You'll look "flatter" in the gym.
 This is cosmetic, not a sign of muscle loss.

 • Constipation: Common on Ozempic.
 High fiber intake and 100+ ounces of water daily help.
 Magnesium citrate before bed can assist.